 Report if you suspect abuse

-If you believe your loved one is being abused in a nursing home, you can report it on their behalf to Pennsylvania’s Elder Abuse hotline at 1-800-490-8505.
+If you believe your loved one is being abused in a nursing home, you can report it on their behalf to Pennsylvania’s Elder Abuse.
 Reporters can remain anonymous and have legal protection against retaliation, discrimination and criminal or civil prosecution.

 If there is immediate danger, call 911.